Rusty’s Shore Excursion – a favorite among Cruise Ship visitors!

-Traveling through the National Park we pass the port of Covehead Harbour with its fishing boats and lighthouse.
+Traveling through the National Park we pass the port of Covehead Harbour with its fishing boats and lighthouse and pause for photos.

 Moving on toward North Rustico we pass by mussel farms and learn the process of mussel farming and study a lobster trap to learn how lobsters are caught.

 Continuing through the National Park we make a short stop at ‘The Bluff’ overlooking famous Cavendish Beach and the final resting place of the ship Marco Polo, a National Historic Site.
 We will tour the heritage Green Gables House and grounds and view a short film on the life and works of Lucy Maud Montgomery, Prince Edward Island’s most famous author.

 After a stop at the Prince Edward Island Preserve Company, we return to Charlottetown through the beautiful rolling hills of central Prince Edward Island.